NTUDDSNLab/cuMBE/README.md

 Please note that this table was created on *September 11, 2023*.
 If [KONECT](http://konect.cc/) makes any future modifications to these datasets, you may need to make additional adjustments to the arguments.

 `Number of passed words`: the words need to be ignored from the beginning of the input file.
-`Number of passed words per edge`: the words need to be ingored at the end of each edge pair.
+`Number of passed words per edge`: the words need to be ignored at the end of each edge pair.

 | Dataset              | Number of passed words | Number of passed words per edge |
 |----------------------|------------------------|---------------------------------|